LinglinChangSmith/Chore-Tracker/README.md

 When was the last time I scrubbed the tubs?
 When was the last time I watered the plants?

-Well, this app will help you remember.
+Well, there are a lot of things you needs to do around the house quite regularly, and this app will help you remember everything.
 After you log your chores, you can see the name, frequency, and date of the chores on the front page.
 Click "update" to update the date of the chores you just completed.
 Click "delete" to remove chores from your chore list.